-Carmel-by-the-Sea, usually simply Carmel, was founded in 1902 and incorporated in 1916.
+Carmel-by-the-Sea, usually referred to simply as Carmel, was founded in 1902 and incorporated in 1916.
 Situated on the Monterey Peninsula, the town is known for its natural scenery and rich artistic history.
-The Carmel Area Wastewater District (CAWD) for formed in 1908 and is one of the oldest sanitary districts in the state.
-At the time of its formation it provided septage facilities for the Village of Carmel-by-the-Sea.
+The Carmel Area Wastewater District (CAWD) was formed in 1908 and is one of the oldest sanitary districts in the state.
+At the time of its formation it provided septage facilities for the village of Carmel-by-the-Sea.

-CAWD is an independent political entity operating under authority of the California State Health and Safety Code, and as such is governed by its own five member Board of Directors who are elected for terms of four years each.
-The District currently employs 24 full time employees of whom four are in Administration, five are in Collection System Maintenance, and 15 are in Treatment and Disposal.
+CAWD is an independent political entity governed by its own five member Board of Directors who are elected for terms of four years each.
+The District currently employs 26 full time and 2 part time employees of whom five full time are in Administration, six are in Collection System Maintenance, five are in Maintenance, and 12 are in Treatment and Disposal.

 Over the years the District has grown to where it now provides collection, treatment and disposal of wastewater for 11,000 people within the district and treatment and disposal for an additional 4,500 people in Del Monte Forest as provided for by contract agreement with Pebble Beach Community Services District (www.pbcsd.org).

 The District serves an area bounded by Carmel Bay to the west, Carmel Highlands on the south and Del Monte Forest on the north.
 Service extends as far east as Quail Meadows and Del Mesa Carmel.
-The District maintains about eighty miles of sewers within the existing service area.
-The service area consists of the city of Carmel-by-the-Sea and outlying County areas including Carmel Woods, Hatton Fields, portions of lower Carmel Valley, Carmel Meadows, Hacienda Carmel, Del Mesa Carmel, Quail Meadows, Pacific Meadows and to the South, Highlands Inn, the Tickle Pink Inn and the Highlands Sanitary Association and several individual lots in the vicinity.
+The District maintains eighty-one miles of sewers within the existing service area.
+The service area consists of the city of Carmel-by-the-Sea and outlying County areas including Carmel Woods, Hatton Fields, portions of lower Carmel Valley, Carmel Meadows, Hacienda Carmel, Del Mesa Carmel, Quail Meadows, Pacific Meadows and to the south, Highlands Inn, the Tickle Pink Inn and the Highlands Sanitary Association and several individual lots in the vicinity.
 The total service area is comprised of approximately 5.5 square miles with a permanent population of approximately 11,000.
-[See Figure 2]